History of Pascal Siakam in Timeline

 January 2024: Traded to the Indiana Pacers

-On January 17, 2024, Pascal Siakam was traded to the Indiana Pacers in a three-team trade.
-On January 19, 2024, Siakam made his Pacers debut and on January 25, 2024, he recorded his 6th career triple-double.
+In January 2024, Pascal Siakam was traded to the Indiana Pacers in a three-team trade on January 17.
+On January 19, 2024, Siakam made his Pacers debut.
+On January 25, 2024, Siakam recorded his 6th career triple-double.
+The next day, Siakam recorded 31 points in a win over the Phoenix Suns.